finder-1/void-install/README.md

 recommended post-script configurations:
-- boot straight into void
+- boot straight into sway
 	- edit `/etc/sv/agetty-tty1/conf`
 	- find where it says `GETTY_ARGS="--noclear"` and add `-a username`